 The Coble & Keelboat Society

 The Society brings together all those interested in the working boats of the North East of England and has over 100 members in Britain, Europe and North America.
 Membership includes professional fishermen and amateur sailors, historians and ship modellers.
-All find the local boats - the traditional fishing cobles and the larger decked inshore trawlers (or Keelboats) for example, very attractive.
+All find the local boats - the traditional fishing cobles and the larger decked inshore trawlers (or Keelboats) for example..
 CKS holds several meetings on the coast each year, publishes a journal three times a year and is always ready to help with queries about these craft.

 Models and preserved Cobles at Hartlepool Historic Quay